 Arrive in the USA and connect with homeward flights.

-Accommodations in hotels and on board Clipper Odyssey as outlined in the itinerary; all onboard meals; all group meals on land; group transfers; services of the expedition staff, including lectures, briefings, slide/film shows; all group activities and excursions; landing and port fees; all gratuities; emergency medical coverage (maximum benefit per paying passenger of $50,000)*; evacuation coverage (maximum benefit per paying passenger of $75,000)*.
+Accommodations in hotels and on board as outlined in the itinerary; all onboard meals and group meal ashore, including soft drinks, beer, and wine with lunch and dinner; arrival and departure transfers on group dates; services of the expedition staff, including lectures, briefings, slide/film shows; all group activities and excursions; landing and port fees; all gratuities; emergency medical coverage (maximum benefit per paying passenger of $25,000)*; evacuation coverage (maximum benefit per paying passenger of $100,000)*.

 *Emergency Medical & Evacuation Insurance:

 Emergency medical coverage to a maximum benefit per paying passenger of $25,000 is included in the cost of this expedition, as well as evacuation coverage to a maximum benefit per paying passenger of $100,000.
 Insurance is underwritten by National Union Fire Insurance Company of Pittsburgh, PA.
 The policy will contain reductions, limitations, exclusions and termination provisions.
 All coverages may not be available in all states.
 Please note this coverage does not cover you against trip cancellation or for additional days of travel prior to and/or after the expedition trip dates.
 ExpeditionTrips strongly advises all clients to purchase travel insurance which includes trip cancellation and interruption coverage for the entire duration of your trip.